The Town of Edmonston governing body consists of a Mayor and four Council members, supported by a Town Administrator and Town Clerk.

 The Town is divided into two wards, and two Council members represent each ward.
 The Mayor and Council Members are elected to three-year terms of office.

 Town Council meetings are held on the 2nd Wednesday of each month at 7 p.m.
 Work sessions are occasionally scheduled on the 1st Tuesday of the month.
-Meetings are held in the town hall building and are open to the public who are encouraged to attend.
-For further information, please call 301-699-8806.
+Meetings are held in the Town Hall building and are open to the public who are encouraged to attend.
+For further information, please see the event calendar or call 301-699-8806.

 Tracy Farrish Gant

 Mayor Gant was appointed to the Edmonston Town Council in 1992, the first African American to serve on the Town Council.
 She was elected to the council in 1994 and served as Vice Mayor in 2013.
 Mayor Gant was elected Mayor in 2014 and re-elected in 2017.
 She is active with the Maryland Municipal League (MML).
 She is a Past Chairman and member of the MML Convention Planning Committee, Past Chair of the Communications Committee; Board member at large, President-elect and currently President.
 One of her first initiatives as President of MML was the development of the “Time to Talk” program where she has supported the efforts to build inclusive communities across the State of Maryland.
 Mayor Gant is a Property Manager with Grady Management.
 She is married with 3 children and 4 grandchildren.